Last updated on 2026-03-27

 Featured Experiences

-The Behavioural Sciences program offers several unique experiences that enhance learning and professional development:
+The Behavioural Sciences program offers several unique features that enhance the learning experience:

-• Field Work: Students will participate in field placements, allowing them to apply their knowledge in real-world settings.
+- Mandatory Professional Practicum: Students will engage in field placements to apply their learning in real-world settings.

 Career Options

-Graduates of the Behavioural Sciences program can pursue a variety of career paths in Canada, including:
+Graduates of the Behavioural Sciences program can explore a variety of career options in Canada, including:

-• Behaviour Technician: Assist in the implementation of behavior intervention plans for clients with developmental disorders.
+- Behaviour Technician: Assist in the implementation of behavior intervention plans for clients, particularly those with developmental disorders.

-• Employee of Group Homes: Provide care and support for individuals with disabilities in community living environments.
+- Employee of Group Homes: Provide care and support for individuals with special needs in community living environments.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.